SAP-archive/cloud-portal-tutorial-samples/README.md

 ### Description
 Sample resources for SAP Cloud Platform Portal integrations, blogs and tutorials grouped in folders according to their referencing tutorial.

-The samples include custom Fiori applications, Portal widgets, and Shell Plugins.
+The samples include custom SAP Fiori applications, Portal widgets, and Shell Plugins.

 The resources can also be used as a general code reference and starting point for development of custom content for SAP Cloud Platform Portal sites.